r-spatial/sf/README.md

 # sfr - simple features for R

+Authors: Edzer Pebesma, Roger Bivand

 [Simple features](https://en.wikipedia.org/wiki/Simple_Features) (oficially: _simple feature access_) is an open ([OGC](http://www.opengeospatial.org/standards/sfa) and [ISO](http://www.iso.org/iso/home/store/catalogue_tc/catalogue_detail.htm?csnumber=40114)) standard for access and manipulation of spatial vector data (points, lines, polygons).
 It includes a standard [SQL schema](http://www.opengeospatial.org/standards/sfs) that supports storage, retrieval, query and update of feature collections via a SQL interface.
 All commonly used databases provide this interface.
 [GeoJSON](http://geojson.org/) is a standard for encoding simple features in JSON, and is used in javascript and MongoDB.
 Well-known-text ([WKT](https://en.wikipedia.org/wiki/Well-known_text)) is a text representation of simple features used often in linked data; well-known-binary a standard binary representation used in databases. _Simple Feature Access_ defines coordinate reference systems, and makes it easy to move data from longitude-latitude to projections back and forth in a standardized way.

 [GDAL](http://gdal.org/) is an open source C++ library for reading and writing both raster and vector data with 224 drivers (supported file formats, data base connectors, web service interfaces).
 GDAL is used by practically all open source geospatial projects and by many industry products (including ESRI's ArcGIS, ERDAS, and FME).
 It provides coordinate transformations (built on top of PROJ.4) and geometric operations (e.g. polygon intersections, unions, buffers and distance).
 Standards for coordinates transformations change over time; such changes are typically adopted directly in GDAL/PROJ.4 but do not easily find there way in R-only packages such as `mapproj`.

+Since [2005](https://stat.ethz.ch/pipermail/r-sig-geo/2005-April/000378.html), CRAN has package [sp](https://cran.r-project.org/web/packages/sp/) which provides classes and methods for spatial (point, line, polygon and raster) data.
+The approach `sp` takes is similar to how `xts` and `zoo` handle the time index of time series data: objecst store spatial geometries separately from associated attribute data, matching by order.
+Package [spacetime](https://cran.r-project.org/web/packages/spacetime/index.html), on CRAN since 2010, extends both `sp` and `xts` to handle data that varies over both space and time.

-Since [2005](https://stat.ethz.ch/pipermail/r-sig-geo/2005-April/000378.html), CRAN has package [sp](https://cran.r-project.org/web/packages/sp/) for dealing with point, line, polygon and raster data.
-Today, 221 CRAN packages depend on, import or link to sp, 376 when counting recursive dependencies, 259 non-recursive when including _Suggests_.
-The implementation of sp does not follow simple features, but rather the practice (and open source libraries) used back then, essentially based on how ESRI shapefiles are implemented.
+Today, 221 CRAN packages depend on, import or link to `sp`, 259 when includding _Suggests_; when including recursive dependencies these numbers are 376 and 5040.
+The implementation of `sp` does not follow simple features, but rather the practice used at the time of release, following how ESRI shapefiles are implemented.

+Off-CRAN package [rgdal2](https://github.com/thk686/rgdal2) is an interface to GDAL 2.0, which uses raw pointers to interface features, but does not import any data in R, using GDAL to handle everything.
+CRAN Packge [wkb](https://cran.r-project.org/web/packages/wkb/index.html), contributed by Tibco Software, converts between WKB representations of several simple feature classes and corresponding classes in `sp`, and seems to be needed for Tibco Software purposes.

 <!---
 [second edition](http://www.springer.com/statistics/life+sciences%2C+medicine+%26+health/book/978-1-4614-7617-7))